johnsimcall/unifi-on-rhel/README.md

 #Objective
-Run Unifi Controller on RHEL.
+Run Unifi Controller on Red Hat Enterpries Linux.
 Branched from jacobalberty and rednut.

 ## Background
 I've been a long-time RHEL user, and recently became a Ubiquity (UBNT) customer.
 I purchased two UAP-AC-PRO to improve the WiFi situation at home.
 I deployed one unit upstairs, and the other unit in the basement to provide complete coverage.

 ## Description
 This is a containerized version of the Unifi Access Point controller.
-I have diverged from jacob by not providing support for the previous version (3).
-I also would prefer to not use --net=host because it exposes D-BUS, and rouge stuff could reboot my host.
+I would prefer to not use --net=host because it exposes D-BUS, and rouge stuff could reboot my host.

 I need to provide my firewalld rules (/etc/firewalld/services) and systemd (not done yet.)